William Buckley (convict): John Morgan's The Life and Adventures of William Buckley as history

 Almost all knowledge of Buckley's life with the Wathaurung people is based on the 1852 account written by John Morgan (1792–1866), Life and Adventures of William Buckley.

 Written when the illiterate Buckley was 72 years old, it was clearly intended to make money for the insolvent Morgan and Buckley.
 As a result, the account has sometimes been dismissed as more the product of Morgan's fertile imagination than a true representation of Buckley's experiences.
 Its references to the mythical Bunyip and tribe of copper-coloured, pot-bellied "Pallidurgbarrans" who supposedly lived in the Otway forests are often cited as evidence of this.
 However, while acknowledging its limitations, some scholars, such as Lester Hiatt, see it as consistent with "modern understandings of Aboriginal social life".
 Tim Flannery suggests that Buckley's story has been "ignored or mentioned only in passing by historians" because it is "so at odds with contemporary preconceptions".
 Another factor, he suggests, is that "studies of Aboriginal Victoria have long relied heavily on archaeological research".
 Flannery cites Edward Curr, an early author of Aboriginal studies, who claimed Morgan's book gave "a truer account of Aboriginal life than any work I have read".

 "You've got Buckley's chance"

 Buckley's improbable survival is believed by many Australians to be the source of the vernacular phrase, "you've got Buckley's or none" (or simply "you've got Buckley's"), which means "no chance", or "it's as good as impossible".
 The Macquarie Dictionary supports this theory.

-The Australian National Dictionary Centre deprecates a second theory: that the expression was a pun on the name of a now defunct Melbourne department store chain, Buckley & Nunn because this second explanation "appears to have arisen after the original phrase was established".
+The Australian National Dictionary Centre deprecates a second theory: that the expression was originally a pun on the name of a now defunct Melbourne department store chain, Buckley & Nunn because this second explanation "appears to have arisen after the original phrase was established".
+This second usage seems to be a 20th century "local adaptation" in Melbourne of the earlier phrase that originated around Sydney.

+“Buckley’s chance” is known from 1887 and “two chances...Buckley’s and None’s” from 1893.

+The identity of the eponymous Buckley was lost over time and various Buckleys were nominated.
+In England Buckley was an Irishman struck by an Englishman.
+In 1893 the question was asked in several South Australian newspapers without a response.
+In 1912 a newspaper report of an address to the Australian Historical Society named escaped convict William Buckley.
+The article began:

+"The explanation of the term “Buckley’s chance" was given in a reading of a paper “Early Port Phillip and Victoria in the Sixties” at a meeting of the Australian Historical Society last night."

+The article recounts Buckley’s story briefly and concludes:

+"for over 30 years he had lived with the tribe, not raising them to his level, but descending to theirs, and thus he alone of all the escapees had survived.
+Hence the term.”